joont92/joont92.github.io/source/_posts/english/Phineas-and-Ferb-Lights-Candace-Action-본문-해석.md

 Wow, I could get used to this.

-Miss.Candace.
-This is your contract
+Miss Candace, here's your contract and your bagel.
+This is Antoine, your dialog coach, Nikki, your swimming stand-in, and your personal trainers Olga and Chicago Joe.
+Charmed, I'm sure.
+Drop and give me 20!

 Candace, baby!
 Let me introduct you to the directors of this film.